Paragliding: Fast descents

-Soaring
+Ridge soaring

-Soaring flight is achieved by using wind directed upwards by a fixed object such as a dune or ridge.
+Ridge soaring is a technique that allows lift to be obtained by using the wind directed upwards by a fixed object such as a dune or ridge.

-In slope soaring, pilots fly along the length of a slope feature in the landscape, relying on the lift provided by the air, which is forced up as it passes over the slope.
-Slope soaring is highly dependent on a steady wind within a defined range (the suitable range depends on the performance of the wing and the skill of the pilot).
-Too little wind, and insufficient lift is available to stay airborne (pilots end up scratching along the slope).
+To achieve this, pilots fly along the length of a slope feature in the landscape, relying on the lift provided by the air, which is forced up as it passes over the slope.
+This type of lift is highly dependent on a steady wind within a defined range (the suitable range depends on the performance of the wing and the skill of the pilot).
+Too little wind, and insufficient lift is available to stay airborne (pilots end up 'scratching' along the slope).
 With more wind, gliders can fly well above and forward of the slope, but too much wind, and there is a risk of being blown back over the slope.
 A particular form of ridge soaring is called condo soaring, where pilots soar a row of buildings that form an artificial ridge.
 This form of soaring is particularly used in flat lands where there are no natural ridges, but there are plenty of man-made building ridges.

 Thermal flying

 When the sun warms the ground, the ground will radiate some of its heat to a thin layer of air situated just above it.
-Air has very poor thermal conductivity and most of the heat transfer in it will be convective - forming rising columns of hot air, called thermals.
+Air has very poor thermal conductivity and most of the heat transfer in it will be convective – forming rising columns of hot air, called thermals.
 If the terrain is not uniform, it will warm some features more than others (such as rock faces or large buildings) and these thermals will tend to always form at the same spot, otherwise they will be more random.
 Sometimes these may be a simple rising column of air; more often, they are blown sideways in the wind and will break off from the source, with a new thermal forming later.

 Once a pilot finds a thermal, he begins to fly in a circle, trying to centre the circle on the strongest part of the thermal (the "core"), where the air is rising the fastest.
 Most pilots use a vario-altimeter ("vario"), which indicates climb rate with beeps and/or a visual display, to help core in on a thermal.

 Often there is strong sink surrounding thermals, and there is also strong turbulence resulting in wing collapses as a pilot tries to enter a strong thermal.
 Good thermal flying is a skill that takes time to learn, but a good pilot can often core a thermal all the way to cloud base.